kbaafi/autonomous-cars-highway-path-planning/README.md

 ## Emergency collisions
   In the case where a car is getting too close, the following rules apply:
   * If there is another car behind the self-driving, the self-driving car matches the speed of that car if its speed is less than that of the self-driving
   * If there is no car behind the self-driving car, the car attempts to come to a complete stop at a high deceleration rate.

+## Demo
 [See here](https://www.youtube.com/watch?v=4bjPGdgcmnQ)